Are your mum and dad are looking to sell their home? Have you asked them if they can sell their home to you below market value?

 Tips when buying your parents’ property below market value

-- Firstly, some lenders can use the real property value rather than the purchase price when calculating how much they’ll lend.
+- Some lenders can use the real property value rather than the purchase price when calculating how much they’ll lend.
 For example, if the property is worth $1.5 million, some lenders can lend 80% of the property value, i.e. $120,000 even though the (discounted) purchase price is $900,000.

-- Secondly, you pay stamp duty based on the real value regardless of the purchase price.
+- You pay stamp duty based on the real value regardless of the purchase price.
 Your conveyancer/ solicitor will organise a stamp duty valuation which is used to show the government the real value.

 Can you use the equity to buy an investment property?